sass/sass/doc-src/SASS_REFERENCE.md

   along with a line number and source snippet.
   Otherwise, a simple uninformative error message will be displayed.
   Defaults to false in production mode, true otherwise.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

 {#template_location-option} `:template_location`
 : A path to the root sass template directory for you application.
   If a hash, `:css_location` is ignored and this option designates a mapping between input and output directories.
   May also be given a list of 2-element lists, instead of a hash.
-  Defaults to `RAILS_ROOT + "/public/stylesheets/sass"`
+  Defaults to `css_location + "/sass"`.
-  or `MERB_ROOT + "/public/stylesheets/sass"`.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

-  This will be derived from the `:css_location` path list if not provided by appending a folder of "sass" to each corresponding css location.
-  Please note: when multiple template locations are specified, all of them are placed in the import path, allowing you to import between them.
+  Note that if multiple template locations are specified, all of them are placed in the import path, allowing you to import between them.

 {#css_location-option} `:css_location`
 : The path where CSS output should be written to.
   This option is ignored when `:template_location` is a Hash.
-  Defaults to `RAILS_ROOT + "/public/stylesheets"`
+  Defaults to `"./public/stylesheets"`.
-  or `MERB_ROOT + "/public/stylesheets"`.
-  Only has meaning within Ruby on Rails or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

-  Note that if this is set and `:template_location` is not, `:template_location` will default to `"#{css_location}/sass`.

 {#cache_location-option} `:cache_location`
 : The path where the cached `sassc` files should be written to.
-  Defaults to `RAILS_ROOT + "/tmp/sass-cache"`,
-  or `MERB_ROOT + "/tmp/sass-cache"`,
-  or just `"./.sass-cache"`.
+  Defaults to `"./tmp/sass-cache"` in Rails and Merb, or `"./.sass-cache"` otherwise.

 {#filename-option} `:filename`
 : The filename of the file being rendered.
-  This is used solely for reporting errors, and is automatically set when using Rails or Merb.
+  This is used solely for reporting errors, and is automatically set when using Rack, Rails, or Merb.

 {#line-option} `:line`
 : The number of the first line of the Sass template.